Environment

 Rhizome or root stress

-When the rhizome is compromised by rot or the roots are otherwise damaged, the plant may be unable to take up water efficiently even with adequate soil moisture, producing curling that mimics underwatering symptoms despite properly moist soil.
+When the rhizome is compromised by rot or the roots are otherwise damaged, the plant may be unable to take up water efficiently even with adequate soil moisture, producing curling that mimics underwatering symptoms despite properly moist soil, which is why a rhizome check matters even when the soil itself looks fine.

 How to Fix It